 - 2.7.1.
-If in the course of a disciplinary process, an individual raises a bullying and harassment concern, and that it is related to the case, the HR Case Manager in consultation with the relevant manager, will consider whether the disciplinary process should be suspended until a management enquiry has taken place, or whether a management enquiry can run concurrently with the discipline investigation. - 2.7.2.
-Another Manager will be assigned to deal with the bullying and harassment case.
-It may be necessary for the bullying and harassment management enquiry to be concluded prior to the conclusion of the discipline investigation. - 2.7.3.
-If in the course of a disciplinary process a grievance is raised that is related to the case, an HR Case Manager, in consultation with the relevant manager, will consider suspending the disciplinary procedure for a short period until the grievance is dealt with or run the grievance resolution process in parallel with the disciplinary process.
+If in the course of a disciplinary process, an individual raises a bullying and harassment concern that is related to the case, the HR Case Manager will consider whether the disciplinary process should be placed on hold until a management enquiry has taken place, or whether a management enquiry can run concurrently with the discipline investigation.
+The decision to put on an investigation on hold will consider the impact(s) on all parties and take into account timescales and likely delays. - 2.7.2.
+A different Investigating Officer will be assigned to deal with the bullying and harassment case.
+It may be necessary for the bullying and harassment

+- management enquiry to be concluded prior to the conclusion of the discipline investigation. - 2.7.3.
+If in the course of a disciplinary process a grievance is raised that is related to the case, an HR Case Manager will consider suspending the disciplinary procedure for a short period until the grievance is dealt with or run the grievance resolution process in parallel with the disciplinary process.
 Depending on the nature of the grievance it may be appropriate to nominate another manager to deal with the grievance. - 2.7.4.
-If a grievance is raised during disciplinary action that is unrelated to the case, the two procedures will run in parallel.
+If a grievance or bullying and harassment concern is raised during the disciplinary process that is unrelated to the case, the two procedures will run in parallel.